-We need adults from a variety of professions and backgrounds to assist our student participants as they assume leadership roles on each team, learning to make a difference, and embarking on a lifetime of humanitarian service.
+We need adults from a variety of professions and backgrounds to assist our student participants as they assume leadership roles on each team, learn to make a difference, and embark on a lifetime of humanitarian service.
 We call these adults our Service Year Mentors.

 We always need:

 - Medical Professionals (doctors, nurses, PAs, EMTs) are always needed on each team.
 Before applying, individuals from these fields should be familiar with our Policy regarding the role of a medical mentor

 - Individuals with backgrounds in education, business, banking, social work, or vocational training for each program.

 - A Rotarian to assist in projects funded through Rotary International for each program.

 - Anyone with other special skills!
 Please contact us at email@example.com or 801-467-4417 and we can explore where we could best utilize your expertise!